-While Bitcoin was created by a Satoshi Nakamoto, it required (and still requires) community inputs and contributions to be what it is today and what it will be tomorrow.
+While Bitcoin was created by a Satoshi Nakamoto, it required (and still requires) community input and contributions to be what it is today and what it will be tomorrow.
 Thus it has many pioneers and advocates who helped (and who help) in its journey.

 We compile a list below, of a few people who have made notable contributions in the advancement of Bitcoin, whether it is helping in its formation now and in the early years or by helping increase its adoption and publicity.

 Satoshi Nakamoto's identity remains unclear but whether it is a single individual's name or a group of people, they made a great contribution to Bitcoin.
-Nakamoto introduced the idea of a decentralized, P2P money as an alternative to conventional fiat, through a paper authored in October 2008.
+Nakamoto introduced the idea of decentralized, P2P money as an alternative to conventional fiat, through a paper authored in October 2008.
 It described a peer-to-peer electronic system that would revolutionalize money and the way it works.

 He then developed Bitcoin in 2009 citing the need for trustless money system in favor of the conventional currency that rely on trust to work and the vast amount of trust placed on central bank calling these the "root problem" for fiat and saying that the "history of fiat currencies is full of breaches of that trust."
 That brought huge privacy and security concerns according to him.
 This is not forgetting the fact that, in his own words, "the massive overhead costs" of central fiat systems "made micropayments impossible."